alberttang35/music-at-brown/README.md

 ### Known Bugs and Reproduction Steps

-1. **Sorting may reset after going to a new page:**
+1. **Backend entry for users occassionaly duplicates:**
-   - **Reproduction Steps:** login with spotify, go to different parts of the website
+   - **Reproduction Steps:** login with spotify, refresh from the homepage
-   - **Effect:** sorting may be reset
-   - **Status:** Not fixed yet but should be fixed by modifying some state variable
+   - **Effect:** Potential issues with keeping track of user's liked events
+   - **Status:** Fix ongoing

 ## Testing: N/A

 ## Building and Running the Program

+Clone the repo

-- **Build Instructions:** Use `npm install` to compile the project and install the necessary dependencies (run the command in both the frontend and back end folders)
+- **Build Instructions:** Run `npm install` to compile the project and install the necessary dependencies (run the command in both the frontend and back end folders)
 - **Running Locally:** Start the application using `npm run dev`.
 Ensure environment variables for Firebase and Spotify API are set.